Skip to main content

 For the East Greenland stock, a solid stock calculation is currently not possible, as seasonal migrations between East Greenland and Iceland prevent separate calculations.
 Mixing with the Icelandic stock probably explains why the majority of catches in East Greenland currently come from Dohrnbank, which is located in Greenlandic territorial waters between East Greenland and Iceland.
 Due to a lack of information, the recommendation of an annual maximum catch of 23,518 tons for the years 2024 to 2026 is only based on a reduction of 20% (precautionary buffer) compared to the observed catch in 2022.

-The West Greenlandic deep-sea stock is at a low level, but above the critical biomass limit.
+The West Greenlandic offshore stock is at a low level, but above the critical biomass limit.
 Fishing pressure is too high based on the MSY concept.
-The catch advice for 2025 based on the ICESMSY approach is 3,238 tons.
+The catch advice for 2026 based on the ICESMSY approach is 4,708 tonnes.
+This represents a 45% increase compared to last year's recommendations and is mainly driven by a higher assessment of the strong year class from 2021.

-The two components of the West Greenland coastal stock are not targeted by Germany.
+The two components of the West Greenland coastal stock are not targeted by Germany, but there are by-catches.
 Both components are overfished in relation to the MSY concept, but are within safe biological limits.

 The explanation of cod around Greenland as a PDF download